Bang Neow Shrine

-Bang Neow Shrine in Phuket Town is one of the oldest and most revered Chinese shrines in Phuket.
+Bang Neow Shrine in Phuket Town is one of Phuket’s oldest and most revered Chinese shrines.
 It’s one of the main shrines taking part in the annual Phuket Vegetarian Festival and is a place of worship and merit-making activity for the local Chinese-Thai community throughout the year.

 History of Bang Neow Shrine

 Bang Neow Shrine was first built in 1904, and it’s also known as Chao Tao Bo Keng Shrine or Theprasi Foundation Shrine.
 The original shrine was built in the area now known as Phuket Old Town on Soi Romanee.